troniixx/Bachelors-Thesis/README.md

 	pip install -r requirements.txt
 	```
 3. (Optional) If using the transformer-based model, ensure PyTorch and Transformers are installed with MPS or GPU support.
-4. Run the download_dataets.sh script in src/scripts
+4. Run the download_dataets.sh script in src/scripts if there are no datasets visible in data/

 ## 🧩 Running the Interactive App and Model Selection